 - Reduce JavaScript (remove unused code, defer, code-split)

-- Enable modern compression (Brotli + gzip fallback for text assets)
+- Enable modern compression (Brotli + gzip fallback)

 - Fix caching headers for static assets